Ohio Travel Guide: Best Places to Visit, Weekend Trips, Lake Erie, Hocking Hills, and Local Planning Tips

 Use Lake Erie Ferries Wisely

-Match the Trip to the Traveler
+Match the Region to the Traveler

-Ohio vs. Other USA Vacation Destinations
+Ohio vs. Nearby Midwest Destinations

 Ohio is usually the best choice if you want easy Midwest road trips, Cedar Point, Hocking Hills, Lake Erie, family attractions, sports weekends, museums, Amish Country, and practical weekend getaways.